 - Jump on you when you are eating dinner?

-If you answered yes to any of these questions, then you are dealing with the very same issues countless other dog owners are dealing with and it’s time to stop dog jumping once and for all.
+If you answered yes to any of these questions, then you are dealing with the very same issues countless other dog owners are dealing with.
+The good news is that this issue is very easy to fix!

-For instance, if you allow him to jump on you at the front door, yet you correct for jumping on you when you are sitting at the dinner table the he will become confused as to whether jumping is allowed or not.
+For instance, if you allow him to jump on you at the front door, yet you correct for jumping on you when you are sitting at the dinner table, the dog is not getting clear information.

-Choose a command such as “off” and stay consistent with that word.
-Be sure when choosing the words you are comfortable with using you don’t choose words that may later conflict with commands such as “down” which will be used in teaching your dog to lay down on command.
+Choose a command such as “off”, and stay consistent with that word.
+Be sure when choosing the word that you don’t choose words that may later conflict with commands such as “down”, which will be used in teaching your dog to lay down on command.

-It’s pretty commonly known that dogs do not like the feeling of being off balance so using this discomfort may help you without being over rough.
-The next time you come in the front door and your dog jumps on you, immediately take a step or two forward.
-As you move forward tell him/her “off” in a calm yet firm voice.
-This action will likely both surprise him as well as throw him off balance resulting in him putting his feet to the floor.
-The moment this happens you can acknowledge him, but only if all fours are on the floor.
+It’s pretty commonly known that dogs do not like the feeling of being off balance, which you can use to help teach them to keep four feet on the floor.
+The next time you come in the front door and your dog jumps on you, immediately take a step or two forward, and gently pull up on your dog’s collar.
+As you move forward, tell him/her “off” in a calm yet firm voice.
+This action will likely both surprise him as well as throw him off balance, resulting in him putting his feet on the floor.
+Petting and praise only occur when the dog is on solid ground.